edemaine/svgtiler/README.md

 drawing bounding box will be set as if the symbol occupies the [&minus;5, 15] &times; [&minus;5, 15] square.

-Even zero-width and zero-height symbols will get rendered when `overflow="visible"` is specified.
+Even zero-width and zero-height symbols will get rendered (unless `overflow="hidden").
 This can be useful for drawing grid outlines without affecting the overall grid layout, for example.
 (SVG defines that [symbols are invisible if they have zero width or height](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox),